 For more information about how capability tags and constraint tags help control deployment placements, see the Constraint Tags and Placement video tutorial.

 - Click Save.

 What to do next

 You can create or edit a vCenter cloud account to associate with this NSX cloud account.
-See Create a vCenter cloud account in vRealize Automation.
+See Create a vCenter cloud account in vRealize Automation Cloud.

 Create and configure one or more cloud zones for use with the data centers that are used by this cloud account.
-See Learn more about vRealize Automation Cloud Assembly cloud zones.
+See Learn more about Cloud Assembly cloud zones.

 Configure infrastructure resources for this cloud account.
-See Building your vRealize Automation Cloud Assembly resource infrastructure.
+See Building your Cloud Assembly resource infrastructure.

-For samples of using NSX-T options in vRealize Automation cloud templates, see Network, security, and load balancer examples in vRealize Automation cloud templates.
+For samples of using NSX-T options in vRealize Automation Cloud cloud templates, see Networks, security resources, and load balancers in vRealize Automation Cloud.